jarvin521/nfl-led-scoreboard/README.md

 If you just bought your LED matrix and want to run this software right away, reference the [rpi-rgb-led-matrix library](https://github.com/hzeller/rpi-rgb-led-matrix/).
 Check out the section that uses the python bindings and run some of their examples on your screen.
 For sure you will face some issues at first, but don't worry, more than likely there's a solution you can find in their troubleshooting section.
 Once you found out how to make it run smoothly, come back here and do what's next.

+Before my LED Matrix was delivered I did some testing with the `RGBMatrixEmulator`[module](https://github.com/ty-porter/RGBMatrixEmulator).
+This allowed me to write and test code that just popped a window on my laptop and displayed an digital LED matrix.
+It was super helpful, so thank you ty-porter for that!

 ### Adafruit HAT/bonnet
 If you are using any thing from raspberry pi 3+ to the newest versions with an Adafruit HAT or Bonnet, here's what [RiffnShred](https://github.com/riffnshred) did to run his board properly.
 It seems these are more recommendations than things you 100% absolutely need to do, but are probably beneficial anyway.

+I'm using a raspberry pi 2 model 3 with a USB wifi adapter.
+I bought the Adafruit Hat and LED Matrix listed in the howchoo "What You'll Need" section.
+I bought a 4mm pitch matrix, however.

 * Do the hardware mod found in the [Improving flicker section ](https://github.com/hzeller/rpi-rgb-led-matrix#improving-flicker).
+This made a huge difference for me, highly recommend it!
 * Disable the on-board sound.
-You can find how to do it from the [Troubleshooting sections](https://github.com/hzeller/rpi-rgb-led-matrix#troubleshooting)
+You can find how to do it from the [Troubleshooting sections](https://github.com/hzeller/rpi-rgb-led-matrix#troubleshooting).
+I don't think you have a choice with this anymore.
+My scoreboard wouldn't start and returned an error stating the on-board sound was still enabled.
+(Sorry, I should've grabbed a pic of this but didn't.
+Just follow the steps above.)
 * From the same section, run the command that remove the bluetooth firmware, unless you use any bluetooth device with your pi.

 Finally, here's the command he used.